-- Will follow the DFE guidance on "Exclusion from maintained schools, academies and pupil referral units in England"; - Will not exclude for minor incidents such as not doing homework; nor for such issues as poor academic performance; truancy; lateness; breaching school uniform policy; or behaviour of parents; - Will not exclude in the heat of the moment unless there is an immediate risk to the students or others; - Will be mindful of not discriminating against a student on the basis of protected characteristics, such as disability or race; and be mindful of fair treatment of students form groups who are vulnerable to exclusion - Will consider whether students on the SEN register have been given appropriate help before taking the decision to exclude; - Is likely to exclude in cases where there has been a serious breach of the school's behaviour policy, either in or out of school - Will listen to both sides of the story before taking a decision to exclude; - Before excluding, will consider whether a less serious sanction would be appropriate; - May refer to Westminster agencies when considering whether to exclude, in particular when permanent exclusion is a possibility; - Will send a letter informing parents of the decision to exclude, the reason for exclusion, the rights of parents to appeal and length of exclusion; - Will take reasonable steps to provide and mark work for an excluded student for the first five days of an exclusion - Will work with the local authority to arrange education from the sixth day of a fixed-period exclusion; this will be triggered by consecutive fixed-period exclusions totally more than five days. - Will only issue a permanent exclusion as a last resort, in response to a serious breach or persistent breaches of the school's behavior policy; and where allowing the pupil to remain in
+- Will follow the latest government guidance on "Suspension and permanent exclusion from maintained schools, academies and pupil referral units in England"; - Will not suspend for minor incidents such as not doing homework; nor for such issues as poor academic performance; truancy; lateness; breaching school uniform policy; or behaviour of parents; - Will not suspend in the heat of the moment unless there is an immediate risk to the students or others; - Will be mindful of not discriminating against a student on the basis of protected characteristics, such as disability or race; and be mindful of fair treatment of students form groups who are vulnerable to suspension - Will consider whether students on the SEN register have been given appropriate help before taking the decision to suspend; - Is likely to suspend in cases where there has been a serious breach of the school's behaviour policy, either in or out of school - Will listen to both sides of the story before taking a decision to suspend; - Before suspending, will consider whether a less serious sanction would be appropriate; - May refer to Westminster agencies when considering whether to suspend, in particular when permanent suspension is a possibility; - Will send a letter informing parents of the decision to suspend, the reason for suspension, the rights of parents to appeal and length of suspension;

-- school would seriously harm the education or welfare of the pupil or others in the school; - Will, without delay, notify governors and the local authority of any permanent exclusion; any exclusion which would result in the pupil being excluded for a total of more than five school days (or more than ten lunchtimes in a term); and any exclusion which would result in the pupil missing a public examination
+- Will take reasonable steps to provide and mark work for a suspended/permanently excluded student for the first five days of a suspension/permanent exclusion - Will work with the local authority to arrange education from the sixth day of a fixed-period suspension or a permanent exclusion; this will be triggered by consecutive fixed-period suspensions totally more than five days. - Will only issue a permanent exclusion as a last resort, in response to a serious breach, or persistent breaches of, the school's behaviour policy; and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school: - Will, without delay, notify governors and the local authority of any permanent exclusion; any suspension which would result in the pupil being suspended for a total of more than five school days (or more than ten lunchtimes in a term); and any suspension which would result in the pupil missing a public examination

-A fixed-period exclusion can also be for parts of the school day.
-The legal requirement relating to exclusion apply in all cases.
-Lunchtime exclusion are counted as half a school day for statistical purposes and in determining whether a governing board meeting is triggered.
+A suspension can also be for parts of the school day.
+The legal requirement relating to suspension apply in all cases.
+Lunchtime suspensions are counted as half a school day for statistical purposes and in determining whether a governing board meeting is triggered.

-Where a pupil has received multiple exclusions or is approaching the legal limit of 45 school days of fixed-period exclusion in an academic year, the Headteacher should consider whether exclusion is providing an effective sanction.
+Where a pupil has received multiple suspensions or is approaching the legal limit of 45 school days of suspension in an academic year, the Headteacher should consider whether suspension is providing an effective sanction.